 Note: The following grievance procedure applies to Title IX (athletic) and disability complaints.
-All other complaints regarding discrimination or harassment must be referred to the Harassment/Discrimination Policy.
+All other complaints regarding discrimination or harassment must be referred to the Unified Harassment and Discrimination Policy (see pg 77).
 Requests for an informal review will be directed to and conducted by the athletic director.
 Title IX requirements shall serve as the basis for review.